EndPointCorp/end-point-blog/2011/12/20/modifying-models-in-rails-migrations.html.md

 end
 ```

-This creates a different association named "orig_state" using the states table for the Contact class.
+This creates a different association named “orig_state” using the states table for the Contact class.
 I can now use my original migration code more-or-less as is, and still create a new state column.
 column.

 Another problem I had was that the table had about 300 rows of data that
-failed one of the validations called "validate_names".
-I didn't feel
+failed one of the validations called “validate_names”.
+I didn’t feel
 like sorting it out, so I just added the following code to the above
 class_eval block: